-Everything you need to know about F1's new Sprint Qualifying format – including how it works
+Everything you need to know about the 2021 F1 Sprint format – including how it works

-The Formula 1 weekend is getting a shake-up at three Grands Prix in 2021, with the introduction of a new Sprint Qualifying format.
+The Formula 1 weekend is getting a shake-up this weekend in Silverstone, with the introduction of F1 Sprint (or Sprint Qualifying to some).
 Here’s your one-stop shop to what expect from Formula 1’s trial aimed at enriching the experience of a full Grand Prix weekend, for both fans at the track and around the world, from the tension of Friday’s flat-out qualifying session through to the chequered flag on Sunday afternoon…

 What’s the format?

-Sprint Qualifying will be a race run over 100km and lasting around 25-30 minutes.
+F1 Sprint will be a race run over 100km (in Silverstone's case, 17 laps) and lasting around 25-30 minutes.
 It is designed to provide a short and fast-paced racing spectacle – similar to a Twenty20 cricket match – with drivers racing flat-out from start to finish without the need to pit.

 Points will be awarded to the top three finishers, three for the winner down to one point for third.
-There won’t be a podium ceremony, as that honour will remain the privilege of the top three in Sunday’s Grand Prix, however the winner will get a trophy in Parc Ferme, presented in a similar manner to the tyre the pole-sitter currently from F1’s tyre supplier Pirelli after qualifying now.
+There won’t be a podium ceremony, as that honour will remain the privilege of the top three in Sunday’s Grand Prix, however there will be a special post-Sprint presentation for the top three.

 The finishing order of the race will define the grid for Sunday’s showpiece event – the Grand Prix, where the traditional format will remain unchanged.